tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ### Network Resource Partition Interior Nodes

-An NRP interior node receives slice traffic and MAY be able to identify the packets belonging to a specific Slice-Flow Aggregate by inspecting the SAS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific Slice-Flow Aggregate.
-For example, when data plane NRP mode is applied, interior nodes can use the SAS carried within the packet to apply the corresponding NRP-PHB forwarding behavior.
+An NRP interior node receives slice traffic and MAY be able to identify the packets belonging to a specific Slice-Flow Aggregate by inspecting the FAS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific Slice-Flow Aggregate.
+For example, when data plane NRP mode is applied, interior nodes can use the FAS carried within the packet to apply the corresponding NRP-PHB forwarding behavior.
 Nodes within the network slice provider network may also inspect the Diffserv CS within each packet to apply a per Diffserv class PHB within the NRP Policy, and allow differentiation of forwarding treatments